The short answer is no. You can’t be denied benefits for a new claim because you’ve received worker’s compensation benefits in the past.

 Fighting the Insurance Company

 Even though you’re permitted to file a new claim any time you sustain a new work-related injury, your second or third workers’ compensation claim against the same employer could encounter more resistance than your first did.
 The insurance company might accuse you of ignoring safety practices or hurting yourself intentionally.
-In such a case, your lawyer can increase your chances of success by:
+In such a case, a lawyer may increase your chances of success by:

 - Presenting medical evidence to show your new injury or illness was unintentional and is unrelated to your previous claim